 How do you handle agents that chain multiple operations?

 Treat the chain as one unit of work with a combined blast radius.
 If an agent modifies a config file, restarts a service, and verifies health, the dry-run shows the entire chain, the score reflects the combined impact, and the approval covers the full sequence.
 Per-step approvals across a chain produce approval fatigue, which is how the gate stops enforcing anything.
+One approval, one audit entry, one rollback plan for the full chain.

 What about agents in CI/CD pipelines where there is no human in the loop?